 What do we do?

-We serve the public, our members and the critical care nurses.
-These needs are met by:
+We serve our members and our critical care colleagues by:

 - Contributing to the development and implementation of the critical care standards for nursing practice